nnot09/netcall/README.md

 It's that easy, isn't it?

 ToDo:
-* Encryption/Decryption "On The Fly" when executing a custom NT stub.
-* Region Protect/Unprotect "On The Fly" when executing a custom NT stub.
 * Overall optimization
 * Option to release all resources
 * Hook detection and stub restoration